Jason Greene: Career

 In 2010, Greene auditioned for American Idol, singing "I Touch Myself".
 A clip of the performance was used in a Super Bowl commercial and appeared on The Ellen DeGeneres Show.
 Greene was interviewed about their performance on Fox News.

 Greene collaborated with Brian Jordan Alvarez, creating videos, including "What Actually Happens When Gay Guys See Other Gay Guys and Straight People Aren't Around" and "When Your Gender Fluid Friend Gets More Attention from Straight Guys Than You".

 Greene's role in Alvarez's web series project, The Gay and Wondrous Life of Caleb Gallo, gained them internet popularity.
 They have since appeared in films, television, music videos and internet videos, occasionally playing trans characters.
 Greene also collaborated with the visual journalism site, Damn Joan, to host "Ask Aunt Freckle".

 Personal life

 Greene identifies as genderfluid, describing their experience with gender as "meta".
-Having been raised by socially liberal parents, they said that they felt free to express their femininity, and aims to be a visible example of genderfluidity.
+Having been raised by socially liberal parents, they said that they felt free to express their femininity, and aim to be a visible example of genderfluidity.

 Greene previously used the pronoun "it", both reclaiming a derogatory term for trans people and referencing so-called "it girls".

 Religiously, Greene has said that they connect with Buddhism, Zen and Taoism.